 Footwear must consist of casual or athletic shoes (closed heel and toe, non-skid soles).

 These fees are for the 2023-2024 academic year (year 1 of study), and are subject to change.
 Please visit your Student Portal to view your Schedule of Fees.

 Program Coordinator: Andrea Sicoli, (705) 759-2554, ext 2541, email@example.com

-September and January intakes are available for this program.
+September intake is available for this program.
 Please contact the Registrar`s Office for further information.